metno/weatherapi-docs/doc/locationforecast/HowTO.md

 ---
 # Note: This document is to be moved to the Yr developer portal.
 # As such it may contain absolute URLs to api.met.no, unlike other documentation in weatherapi-docs.
 #
-title: Using Locationforecast
+title: Locationforecast HOWTO
 date: 2020-06-30
 author: Geir Aalberg
 layout: page
+parent: Developer guides
+nav_order: 30
 tags:
     - guide
     - locationforecast